-Total administrative expenses include administrative fees, professional fees, transactional fees and board of director fees that are paid by the Plan or charged against the Plan's assets.
+Total administrative expenses include administrative fees, professional fees, transactional fees and board of director expenses that are paid by the Plan or charged against the Plan's assets.

 To the extent the amount of total administrative expense is greater or less than total collections, such amount is recorded as a deferred liability and is included in other liabilities in the Statements of Net Assets Available for Benefits.
-The net deferred liability at December 31, 2015 and 2014 was \$1,109 and \$1,140, respectively, which is adequately covered by a portion of the \$1,981 and \$1,939 as of December 31, 2015 and 2014, respectively, held by the Plan for liquidity purposes as discussed in the investments caption in Note 1.
+The net deferred liability at December 31, 2017 and 2016 was \$1,039 and \$1,067, respectively, which is adequately covered a portion of the \$1,034 and \$1,012 as of December 31, 2017 and 2016, respectively, held by the Plan for liquidity purposes as discussed in the investments caption in Note 1 and available cash.

-Fiduciary liability insurance premiums aggregating \$89 in 2015 were billed directly to and paid by participating employers and are not reflected in the Plan's financial statements.
+Fiduciary liability insurance premiums aggregating \$82 and board of director fees aggregating \$62 in 2017 were billed directly to and paid by participating employers and are not reflected in the Plan's financial statements.